Redding, California: Economy

 Redding is the economic hub of the Shasta Cascade region of Northern California.

 The Redding Metropolitan Statistical Area (MSA) was recognized as the 29th Most Dynamic MSA in the United States in 2019 by the Walton Family Foundation.
 Redding was recognized for having a diversified economy with several large employers in different sectors.

+The Redding Cultural District is one of 14 Arts and Culture Districts recognized by the State of California Arts Council.
+The district includes Downtown Redding; the adjacent Turtle Bay Complex; and City of Redding Parks across the Sacramento River from Downtown and Turtle Bay.

 Top employers

 According to the city's 2016 Comprehensive Annual Financial Report, the top employers in Redding are: